top of page

 Underlined names denote undergraduate collaborators, * Denotes co-first, or co-senior author

-Cook, Phoebe, Robin Costello, Vincent Formica*, and Edmund Brodie III*.
-Submitted.
-Individual and population age impact social behavior and network structure in a long-lived insect.
+27. Cook, Phoebe, Robin Costello, Edmund Brodie III* and Vincent Formica*,.
+In pressPopulation age structure shapes selection on social behavior in a long-lived beetle.
 Philosophical Transactions of the Royal Society B.

 [Selected by Faculty of 1000, Ecology] [PDF]